 Multiply this huge volume of genomic data by that produced in the growing fields of other omics — including transcriptomics, metabolomics, proteomics and more — and the opportunities and challenges are immense.
 Finding disease-related genetic and molecular variants within these data is like searching for the proverbial needle in a haystack.

-The Bioinformatics Program takes "raw" genomic sequencing data and processes, analyzes and interprets it, advancing research within the center's translational programs, ultimately leading to individualized tests and treatments for patients.
-When needed, the program develops novel bioinformatics methods to further advance our data processing and data interpretation capabilities.
+The Bioinformatics Program consists of experts in computation biology and data science who collaborate with clinical investigators to execute analyses that process and interpret omic data.
+These analyses support and advance translational research within the Center for Individualized Medicine, leading to individualized tests and treatments for patients.
+When needed, the program develops novel bioinformatics methods to further data processing, integrate multiple data types and improve data interpretation.

-The program builds on the already extensive bioinformatics resources and activities in the Division of Biomedical Statistics & Informatics at Mayo Clinic, as well as Mayo collaborations with the University of Minnesota, Arizona State University, the University of Illinois at Urbana-Champaign and the National Center for Supercomputing Applications.
+The program builds on the already extensive bioinformatics resources and activities in the Department of Quantitative Research Science at Mayo Clinic, as well as on Mayo Clinic collaborations with the University of Minnesota, Arizona State University, the University of Illinois at Urbana-Champaign and the National Center for Supercomputing Applications.

 Areas of focus

 Data pre-processing is a critical step in converting raw omic data into biologically interpretable information.
 As the technology evolves and knowledge increases within the field, the Center for Individualized Medicine's Bioinformatics Program remains committed to maintaining the highest standards in data analytics.

 The program has designed and implemented a suite of pre-processing workflows, including several open-source or in-house applications that have been calibrated for optimal variant calling.
 Workflows are also engineered to run on highly parallel systems and enabled for cloud computing.